MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Use the `EnableVersionExpirationSetting` parameter to opt your tenant into public preview of Improved Version History controls feature Microsoft 365 Public Roadmap under ID [145802](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=145802).

+The valid values are:

-When set to true and feature roll out to your tenant has completed, admin version history controls at organization, site and library levels will be available.
-When set to false, the feature will be disabled for your tenant.
-You will be able to toggle the value within the duration of the preview.
+- True - When set to true and feature roll out to your tenant has completed, admin version history controls at organization, site and library levels will be available.
+- False (default) - When set to false, the feature will be disabled for your tenant.

+Note: Disabling the feature after previously enabling it, does not revert changes made when the feature was enabled.

 ```yaml
 Type: Boolean